Boley Historic District

 918-667-9790

-Founded in 1903 as a camp for black railroad construction workers, Boley flourished as a town because of its fertile farmland, which was distributed as allotments to Creek-Freedmen.
+Founded in 1903 as a camp for Black railroad construction workers, Boley flourished as a town because of its fertile farmland, which was distributed as allotments to Creek-Freedmen.
 It was also billed as a haven where African Americans could govern themselves, drawing settlers from Texas, Georgia and Florida.
-Booker T. Washington called Boley "the most enterprising and... interesting" of the black towns.
-Group tours available with meal.
-Call (918) 667-3341 for tour information.
+Booker T. Washington called Boley "the most enterprising and... interesting" of All-Black towns.